 1) For faculty, the Provost, applicable dean or vice president, department head and/or director will follow the procedures for imposing sanctions (refer to USU policy 407).

 2) For employees, the applicable vice president and/or supervisor/manager will follow the procedures for imposing corrective action (refer to USU Policy 311).

 3) For students, the Vice President for Student Affairs and/or his/her designee, who will impose sanctions, if warranted, following the procedures set forth in the Student Code of Conduct.

 4.4 Appealing a Decision

-Both the Complainant and Respondent has the right to file a written appeal, outlining the specific issues, facts, or circumstances being appealed, to the Affirmative Action Office within 10 calendar days of the announcement of the outcome of the AA/EO inquiry/investigation.
-The AA/EO Director or Title IX Coordinator will forward the written appeal and the finding to the President.
+Both the Complainant and Respondent has the right to file a written appeal, outlining the specific issues, facts, or circumstances being appealed, to the Equity Office within ten (10) calendar days of the announcement of the outcome of the AA/EO inquiry/investigation.
+The Equity Director or Title IX Coordinator will forward the written appeal and the finding to the President.
 The President will select a review panel from the Affirmative Action Advisory Council (AAAC).